Are there any tips for keeping Plesk secure?

 - Protecting users from running tasks on behalf of root

-4. If you are dealing with credit cards, this document is worth reading: Meeting PCI DSS Requirements for Plesk 12 Suite
+4. If case of planning to set up PCI DSS Compliance, this document is worth reading: Meeting PCI DSS Requirements for Plesk

 5. It is recommended to be aware of these issues: